KarthikPrabhu23/CKA-2025/README.md

 - Apply using `kubectl kustomize`

-Remove the HPA from ConfigMap in 3 directory: Base, staging, prod
+Remove the HPA from ConfigMap in 3 directory: Base, Staging, Prod
 1. Remove the ConfigMap horizontal-scaling-config
    - Edit files `base/api-gateway.yaml`, `staging/api-gateway.yaml` and `prod/api-gateway.yaml` and remove the ConfigMap.
    - Locate and delete the ConfigMap manifest file (likely named `horizontal-scaling-config.yaml`) in `/opt/course/5/api-gateway/base` or wherever it is referenced.